 cat < file1.txt #file1.txt has been redirected as input of the cat command

-In the above image, you can see that the bashin.sh has printed the contents of the file1.txt file as the file1.txt file is redirected to the cat command as input.
+In the above image, you can see that upon execution the bashin.sh script has printed the contents of file1.txt after being redirected to the cat command as input.

 Example 02: Output Redirection Symbol in Bash Script